raphael-group/hatchet/README.md

 - HATCHet currently only supports versions 1.5 -- 1.6 -- 1.7 of SAMtools and BCFtools
 - ~HATCHet currently only supports dev-bitbucket version of BNPY~
 - The allele-swapping feature of comBBo has been temporarily disabled due to conflicts with recent SAMtools versions
-- HATCHet has not been yet test on Windows OS
+- HATCHet has not been tested on Windows OS yet

 A list of the major recent updates:
 - HATCHet accepts now any reference genome (including non humans)